SabreTools/MPF/CHANGELIST.md

 - Differentiate XMID and XeMID
 - Conditionally pull region from Redump
 - Be smarter about volume labels
+- Use volume label in checks, not formatted version

 ### 2.2 (2021-12-30)
 - Fix Saturn header finding